madslundt/docker-cloud-media-scripts/README.md

+## Setup
+After the docker image has been setup and running, Rclone and Plexdrive need to be configured.

+### Rclone
-## Setup Rclone and Plexdrive
+Setup Rclone run `docker exec -ti <DOCKER_CONTAINER> rclone_setup`
-Most of the configuration to set up is done through Rclone.
-Read their documentation [here](https://rclone.org/docs/).

-3 configurations are needed to:
+3 remotes are needed:
  - Endpoint to your cloud storage.
+	- Create new remote [Press N]
+	- Give it a name example gd
+	- Choose Google Drive [Press 7]
+	- If you have a client id paste it here or leave it blank
+	- Choose headless machine [Press N]
+	- Open the url in your browser and enter the verification code
  - Encryption and decryption for your cloud storage.
+	- Create new remote [Press N]
+	- Give it thye same name as specified in the environment variable `RCLONE_CLOUD_ENDPOINT` but without colon : (default gd-crypt)
+	- Choose Encrypt/Decrypt a remote [Press 5]
+	- Enter the name of the remote created in cloud-storage appended  with a colon (:) and the subfolder on your cloud.
+Example **gd:/Media** or just **gd:** if you have your files in root.
+	- Choose how to encrypt filenames.
+I prefer option 2 Encrypt the filenames
+	- Choose to either generate your own or random password.
+I prefer to enter my own.
+	- Choose to enter pass phrase for the salt or leave it blank.
+I prefer to enter my own.
  - Encryption and decryption for your local storage.

-Setup Rclone run `docker exec -ti <DOCKER_CONTAINER> rclone_setup`
+	- Create new remote [Press N]
+	- Give it thye same name as specified in the environment variable `RCLONE_LOCAL_ENDPOINT` but without colon : (default local-crypt)
+	- Choose Encrypt/Decrypt a remote [Press 5]
+	- Enter the encrypted folder [Enter '/cloud-encrypt' without quotes]
+	- Choose the same filename encrypted as you did with the cloud storage.
+	- Enter the same password as you did with the cloud storage.
+	- Enter the same pass phrase as you did with the cloud storage.

+Rclone documentation if needed: https://rclone.org/docs/

+### Plexdrive
-Setup Plexdrive run `docker exec -ti <DOCKER_CONTAINER> plexdrive_setup`
+Setup Plexdrive to the cloud.
+Run the command `docker exec -ti <DOCKER_CONTAINER> plexdrive_setup`

+Plexdrive documentation if needed: https://github.com/dweidenfeld/plexdrive/tree/4.0.0

 ## Commands
 Upload run `docker exec <DOCKER_CONTAINER> cloudupload`